 - A double block valve (on/off) arrangement, for one-out-of-two (1oo2) voting, allows for higher performance (SIL) ratings and requires less proof testing than a single block valve.

 - In many fired heater applications, the use of a bleed valve between two automated block valves has been discontinued due to environmental and safety implications of releasing fuel gas to the atmosphere.
 In the absence of a bleed valve, there may be increased concern for seat leakage of fuel gas into the heater.
-Since the automated block valves should maintain tight shutoff requirements, the purge cycle and sniffing a cold firebox with a portable combustibles analyzer prior to light off minimizes the process hazard.
+Since the automated block valves should maintain tight shutoff requirements, the purge cycle and sniffing a cold firebox with a portable combustibles analyzer prior to light-off minimizes the process hazard.
 If the owner/operator elects to implement a valve proving system to verify seat integrity, it is recommended that the automated block valves be proven at the scheduled outage instead of waiting until the startup sequence.
 This facilitates valve testing and repair in a more practical and timely manner.
 The basis for seat leakage flow rates at the testing pressure, the corresponding pressure setpoints, and the delay timers that define pass/fail criteria should be documented during the project design phase.

-- Safety shutoff valves should be provided with proof of closure indication for shutdown verification and startup sequencing.
+- Safety shutoff valves should be provided with proof-of-closure indication for shutdown verification and startup sequencing.

-- The shutoff valve actuators should be sized with a safety factor of 25 % to 40 % more power in addition to typical considerations of the minimum instrument air pressure, operating conditions, and breakaway force or torque required to move the valve.
+- The shutoff valve actuators should be sized with a safety factor of 25% to 40% more power in addition to typical considerations of the minimum instrument air pressure, operating conditions, and breakaway force or torque required to move the valve.

 BTO |